Raise the curtain on Opera Arlington’s third season!

 Artistic Director & Marketing Lead: BREE NICHOLS

-Assistant Stage Director: GARRETT HOLLOWELL
+Assistant Stage Director: ROBERT TWADDELL

-Production Designer: LARA LIGNITZ
+Production Designer & Assistant Stage Manager: LARA LIGNITZ

 Stage Manager: HANNAH GALLAGHER